-Each person that takes the survey contributes to a better understanding of lung cancer and can help others who are going through it feel less alone.
-Sharing these experiences can reveal how similar each person’s journey with lung cancer is, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of lung cancer as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What will the survey ask me?

 The survey will ask about different moments of your journey with lung cancer, including:

 We do not require your name, address, or other personal information for you to participate.
 You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
 You may continue where you left off.

 How do we use the In America survey data?